MVakharia/InSight-InMind-Labs/competitive_gaming_behavioural_design.md

 Team Fortress 2 once centred public servers (persistent populated custom games) as its main form of engagement with the game, which created a low-pressure environment.
 A number of years ago, Team Fortress 2 introduced matchmaking, but for many players, this only serves as an extra layer of UI that needs to be bypassed in order to access their true destination servers in the server browser.

-It's completely normal for players to dip in and out of persistent servers at any time: the fight has been going before you got there, and will continue after you leave.
+It's completely normal for players to dip in and out of persistent servers at any time: the fight has been going since before you got there, and will continue after you leave.

 With community servers and a lot of custom games, there is generally no obligation to play for the objective: many players treat the game as a team deathmatch sandbox where the objective is secondary.